terminal42/contao-inserttags/README.md

 Here is a list of supported evaluation tokens:

 1. `member.*` – current member properties, if logged in.
+Caution, it can be `null` if no member is logged in!
 2. `page.*` – current page properties.

 Examples: